 "The most beautiful thing we can experience is the mysterious.
 He to whom this emotion is a stranger, his eyes are closed."

 “Put your hand on a hot stove for a minute, and it seems like an hour.
 Sit with a pretty girl for an hour, and it seems like a minute.
 That's relativity.”

 An incredible figure of the last century who, single-handedly, participated in the evolution of math!

-Find a tutor for GCSE maths revision with Superprof!
+Find a maths tutor online for math revision with Superprof!